-The relative quality and consistency between in-sample and out-of-sample forecasting performance for three of the four models is encouraging given that these estimates are based on very limited biological and environmental information about the studied taxa.
+The relative quality and consistency between in-sample and out-of-sample forecasting performance for three of the four models we considered is encouraging given that these estimates are based on very limited biological and environmental information about the studied taxa.
 Even our most complex models only account for a few simple aspects of geographic range, prior history, and phylogenetic affinity.
 The principal reason we were not able to include more biological information in the models used here is because we lack additional life history or ecological information for many of the marine micro- and nannoplankton included in this study.
 Foraminifera are an exception to this problem as aspects of life history, ecology, and physiology are known for many Foraminifera species (Ezard et al. 2011).
 However, comparable information does not exist for all Foraminifera species, nor does this type of data exist for the other three taxonomic groups studied here.
 Future analyses including this type of information and focused more narrowly on the Foraminifera may be informative.

 An extremely important caveat, of course, is that human impacts may substantially alter present and future extinction risk dynamics relative to the average Cenozoic state, so that the future may become less predictable than it has been in the past (Harnik et al. 2012; Finnegan et al. 2015).
 The CP model assumes that the effects of the historical covariates are constant through time, but given growing evidence that human impacts substantially alter extinction risk dynamics (Harnik et al. 2012; Finnegan et al. 2015; Payne and Finnegan 2007), this assumption may not be valid and may limit or bias our ability to predict extinction in truly novel environmental regimes.
 Thus, it might be preferable to use a model similar to our V model which allows extinction risk and selectivity to vary over time.
 For this reason, while our CP and V models yield similar out-of-sample forecasts, we believe the V model offers more practical benefits for predicting extinction risk in future, anthropogenically impacted environments.